Sunday, February 25, 2018

 According to the Sahaptin language, Walla Walla means many waters.
 The Columbia and Snake Rivers are close by, and the Walla Walla river, which travels through Umatilla County in Oregon and empties into the Columbia at Wallula Junction, a few miles south of Kennewick and Pasco.
 I love that country.
 The smell of sage, the rolling hills, the big basaltic rocks, landforms chiefly caused by erosion and deposition by jökulhaups, a glacially caused megaflood that occurred fifteen thousand years ago.
 This is the type of country that puts me at ease.
 The preferred habitat of cowboy rascals and Fauve colors.
 It’s an expansive landscape, full of Ponderosa and Lodgepole Pine.

 I watch a YouTube video of climatologist Paul Beckwith show slide after slide, graph upon graph, of statistics concerning the melting and shrinkage of the polar ice cap.
 Arctic sea ice has been thinning and shrinking rapidly, far more rapidly than scientists predicted.
 It’s got me thinking.
 It’s got me worrying about food.
 Water.
 Suddenly life on this planet is no longer anything I take for granted.
 I’m acutely aware of its fragility and position in the solar system, the so-called Goldilocks Zone.
 I don’t have a spaceship.
 I sure wish I did.
 I’d be stocking it right now with cans of soup and pasta and meat sauce.
 Flashlights and maps.
 And I’d get out a map of the universe and look for the nearest habitable planet.
 A good Ramadan.
 Or Motel Six.
 Somewhere out there in Proxima Centauri.
 And I’d be sad.
 I love this planet.
 I have roots here.
-Deep affections and cannot look a crow in the eye without feeling a bond, an affiliation.
+Deep affections and dalliances in grass and cannot look a crow in the eye without feeling a bond, an affiliation.
 We share a gray sky.
 And the bright moon in the web of my fingers.